Towards Measuring the Traceability of Cryptocurrencies: Graph Representation of Cryptocurrency Transactions

 \subsection{Temporality of Transactions}

 In a cryptocurrency system, each transaction has an implicitly assigned timestamp.
 Therefore, there is a total ordering for all transactions in a public ledger.
-One can either take into account or disregard this temporal information when assessing fungibility.
+One can either consider or disregard this temporal information when assessing traceability.
 Consequently, we consider two types of random walks on the cryptocurrency transaction graphs: \emph{stationary} and \emph{temporal}.
-We use the stationary version when evaluating a short time span, while for longer timespans, we consider the temporal version more realistic.
+We use the stationary version when evaluating a short time span, while we consider the temporal version more realistic for longer timespans.